TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkCustomEmailConfiguration.md

 # New-JcSdkCustomEmailConfiguration

 ## SYNOPSIS
-Create the custom email configuration for the specified custom email type
+Create the custom email configuration for the specified custom email type.

+This action is only available to paying customers.

 ## SYNTAX